aquastar/biaxial-rnn-music-composition/readme.md

 3, Have a test using biaxia_3rd_test.sh which can tell you if all the required things are ready or not.

 4, Run 'python main.py' and enjoy it.
-Optianlly, you can change the training data in 'music' folder all the things correctly
+Optianlly, you can change the training data in 'music' folder.